jlan84/linear-algebra-assignment/individual.md

     the actual data points.

 2. Now calculate the projections of all data points (using centered data) onto the vector (-1, 1).
 Plot these projections.
-H
 How do these projections differ from the previous one.